 Once the blocks and positioning have been set, you want to 'close the loop'.
 Two sets of hands are required for the 'heat weld' - one person to hold the lines, one person to hold the lighter.
+Perhaps cut off a small section to experiment with first?

-- 1. The line must be new (no contact with salt water).
-Make sure both ends are clean and not frayed. - 2.
-Perhaps cut off a small section to experiment with first? - 3.
+- 1. Make sure both ends are clean and not frayed.
+The line must be new (no contact with salt water). - 2.
 Hold both ends to a flame (actually, rotate them above the flame so that the material can heat up slowly do not want it bursting into flames just slowly melting) and make both ends hot enough that they are gooey.
-This normally takes 5-10 seconds. - 4.
+This normally takes 5-10 seconds. - 3.
 Once gooey, quickly mash the ends together and pat down any hump very quickly.

 Tip: helps to wet one's fingers for that 'patting down'!
-Person least sensitive to pain should have this job ;)
+Person least sensitive to pain should have this job;)

-5. You're done.
-Within 30 seconds you can snap it or try to break the weld with all your strength - the weld is tougher than the line.
+4. You're done.
 The weld will look like a section of solid plastic.